logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 Logz.io supports sending notifications to
 BigPanda, Datadog, PagerDuty, Slack, VictorOps, or your own custom endpoint.

-Alerts are sent on ports 80 and 443 only; setting a custom port as part of endpoint URL will result in alerts not being sent to said endpoint.
-{:.info-box.important}

 ![Notification endpoints]({{site.baseurl}}/images/alerts/alerts--alert-endpoints.png)

 You can manage your endpoints